 - Support local labor-initiated Committees on Occupational Safety and Health (COSH) groups;

-- Demand their employers provide access to paid time off for all COVID testing and for quarantine as advised by their physician or employer;
+- Demand their employers provide access to paid time off for testing and quarantine for all reportable diseases as defined by the CDC, with no loss of sick time;

 - Demands Congress expand OSHA to include: